More security for your data and applications—without added hassles for your customers

-Azure Multi-Factor Authentication helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
-It delivers strong authentication with a range of easy verification options—phone call, text message, or mobile app notification—allowing users to choose the method they prefer.
+Azure Multi-Factor Authentication helps safeguard access to data and applications, and helps to meet customer demand for a simple sign-in process.
+Get strong authentication with a range of easy verification options—phone call, text message, or mobile app notification—and allow customers to choose the method they prefer.

 Multi-Factor Authentication helps protect your business with security monitoring and machine-learning-based reports that identify inconsistent sign-in patterns.
 To help mitigate potential threats, real-time alerts notify your IT department of suspicious account credentials.

-Use Multi-Factor Authentication Server on your premises to help secure VPNs, Microsoft Active Directory Federation Services, IIS web applications, Remote Desktop, and other remote access applications using RADIUS and LDAP authentication.
-To add an extra verification step to all of your cloud-based applications and services, turn on Multi-Factor Authentication in Azure Active Directory.
+Use Multi-Factor Authentication Server on your premises to help secure VPNs, Active Directory Federation Services, IIS web applications, Remote Desktop, and other remote access applications using RADIUS and LDAP authentication.
+Add an extra verification step to your cloud-based applications and services by turning on Multi-Factor Authentication in Azure Active Directory.

 Multi-Factor Authentication for Office 365 helps secure access to Office 365 applications at no additional cost.
 Multi-Factor Authentication is also available with Azure Active Directory Premium and thousands of software-as-a-service (SaaS) applications, including Salesforce, Dropbox, and other popular services.

 Multi-Factor Authentication adds a layer of security to your Azure administrator account at no additional cost.
-When turned on, you need to confirm your identity to spin up a virtual machine, manage storage, or use other Azure services.
+When it's turned on, you need to confirm your identity to spin up a virtual machine, manage storage, or use other Azure services.

 Use the SDK, and your application's existing customer database, to integrate Multi-Factor Authentication into your application’s sign-in or transaction processes.